zfshaiman/docker-steamcmd-server/README.md

 #Steamcmd in docker
-This dockerfill will download/install steamcmd.
+This dockerfile will download/install steamcmd.
 It will also install the server you want(like csgo,tf2,ins ...)

 ##Env params